-Death Claims & Dependency determination
+Death Workers' Compensation Claims & Dependency determination

 A wrongful death is heartbreaking.
 It can be difficult to make the right legal choices in this troubling time.
 Here’s what to know to get started in the process of defending your legal rights.

-What if I'm Not an Immediate Relative?
+Am I Eligible for Death Benefits if I'm Not an Immediate Relative?

 Generally speaking, wrongful death suits may be raised only by a representative of the deceased person or that person’s estate.
 Immediate family members are most likely to bring such a suit, followed by distant family, domestic partners and financial dependents.